Whether it is through coursework, field studies or study abroad, cultural awareness is valued.

 - Joining campus organizations that are comprised of individuals whose race, ethnicity, culture, sexual orientation or opinions differ from that of your student's or whose focus is on diversity issues or in fostering ambassadorship.

-- Attending BW campus programming that is sponsored by multicultural/diversity organizations, that spotlights international/ethnic cultures, and/or that provides opportunities for presentation and discussion of diversity-related issues.
+- Attending BW campus programming that is sponsored by multicultural/diversity organizations.